rouzinho/RewardPeak/README.md

 *Tools -> Manage plugins*

-In the plugin Manager window, click on *add* and choose the plugin libReward.so.
+In the plugin Manager window, click on *add* and choose the plugin libRewardPeak.so.
 This one should appear in the window.

 You can close the window.
 The plugin is loaded inside cedar.